California Automobile Assigned Risk Plan (CAARP)

 Insurance policies through CAARP are not the same as those you would get in the voluntary market.

-If you're looking for a low-cost policy, you may end up with one that provides less coverage than the state-required minimum.
-For high-risk drivers, your CAARP policy will likely be more expensive than the same policy through the regular market.
+If you're looking for a low-cost policy, you may end up with one that offers less coverage than the state-required minimum, which can result in getting your vehicle registration suspended.
+For high-risk drivers, your CAARP policy will likely be more expensive than a similar policy through the regular market.

 However, these trade-offs are better than the alternative: driving without insurance, which is a crime.
-If you're caught, you'll face a steep fine; you may have your vehicle impounded or lose your license, too.
+If you're caught driving uninsured in California, you'll face a steep fine; you may have your vehicle impounded or lose your license, too.

 California's Low Cost Auto Insurance Program (CLCA) policy